bpstuder/jamf_custom_schema/README.md

 Custom schemas for JAMF Pro

 ## com.apple.notificationsettings.json
-Used to manage the notifications settings.
+Used to manage the notifications settings in Catalina.

 ## com.trusourcelabs.NoMAD.json
 Used to manage the NoMAD settings.